Thytu/StockLLM/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

-Don't forget to give the project a star!
-Thanks again!
+Don't forget to give the project a star! 🌟 Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/my-feature`)
-3. Commit your Changes (`git commit -m 'feat: my new feature`)
-4. Push to the Branch (`git push origin feature/my-feature`)
-5. Open a Pull Request

 Please try to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 <p align="right">(<a href="#top">back to top</a>)</p>

-## License
+## Acknowledgments

-Distributed under the MIT License.
-See `LICENSE` for more information.
+I extend my heartfelt thanks to [LAION](https://laion.ai/) for graciously providing the [laion/strategic_game_chess](https://huggingface.co/datasets/laion/strategic_game_chess?row=0) dataset that served as the backbone of this project.

 <p align="right">(<a href="#top">back to top</a>)</p>